matthewdrees/matthewdrees.github.io/_drafts/2020-12-07-psp-a-self-improvement-process-for-software-engineers.md

 1. Introduces a personal development process.
 Asks the reader to write several small coding problems and record metrics (time, # defects, etc.), then analyze those metrics for process improvement and planning.
 2. A software group at Maturity Model Level 1 introduces ~7.5 defects/KLOC (p 133).
 We should demand defect rates an order of magnitude lower.
 The PSP, and TSP (Team Software Process) describes a way to get there.
 3. Slow down, do a good job on your personal work, and your team will work more efficiently.
+4. I found this book to be inspirational, and deserves a permanent spot on the bookshelf.

 ### Preface
 "The record of most development groups is poor, but the record of software groups is particularly bad." (p xiii).
 "If we are to call ourselves engineers, we must learn to produce quality products on predictable schedules" (p xiv).
-The author compares the challenege of improving software skills to that of running faster, where you measure your current fitness with metrics, and find ways to improve.
+The author compares the challenge of improving software skills to that of running faster, where you measure your current fitness with metrics, and find ways to improve.

-To learn the PSP, "write a program at each of the six PSP process levels plus an additional two to four programs to master the methods and build the data to support your continuning work" (p xvii).
+To learn the PSP, "write a program at each of the six PSP process levels plus an additional two to four programs to master the methods and build the data to support your continuing work" (p xvii).

 ### 1. The Personal Process Strategy
 We need better better personal performance on a software team, like a musician in a symphony.
 Interestingly, the author wrote 72 programs before "getting the hang" of his own process.